Be Careful What You Wish For: "The Monkey's Paw" - | CPALMS.org

 • Cite specific evidence from the text to answer text-dependent questions about the story.

-• Use specific evidence from the text to support a moral of the story, "Be careful what you wish for."
+• Use specific evidence about characters, setting, and plot from the text to support the theme of the story, "Be careful what you wish for."

-• Write an original narrative that clearly establishes the introduction, uses appropriate narrative techniques and transitions, uses sensory language and vivid descriptions, and provides a clear conclusion.
+• Write an original narrative that shares a common theme ("Be careful what you wish for), clearly establishes the introduction, uses appropriate narrative techniques and transitions, uses sensory language and vivid descriptions, and provides a clear conclusion.

 • Prior Knowledge: What prior knowledge should students have for this lesson?